-Also know as: non clinging; forgiveness; dispassion; non-attachment; forgiveness; and moderation.
+Also know as: Non-clinging; forgiveness; dispassion; non-attachment; forgiveness; and moderation.

-If Non-attachment could speak, she would say: ‘I am the only reliable source of happiness.
+If non-attachment could speak, she would say: ‘I am the only reliable source of happiness.
 This is out of my hands.
 I can only control my own actions and reactions.’

-Also known as: faith; acceptance; openness; willingness and hope.
+Also known as: Faith; acceptance; openness; willingness and hope.

-If Trust could speak, she would say: ‘Even if this doesn’t make sense now, it will.
+If trust could speak, she would say: ‘Even if this doesn’t make sense now, it will.
 Life flows better when I see purpose in random events.
 There is something larger and beyond my comprehension.’

+Having trust is having the attitude that life is happening for you, not to you.
 Without trust, we adopt negative interpretations.
 Trust tells us that there is something good to be learned or gained from any situation.

 Without trust, life can feel lonely, scary, or unfair.
 We feel alone in a cold and uncaring universe.

-7. Calmness/ tranquility
+7. Calmness/ tranquillity

-Also known as: serenity; calmness; non-reactivity; gentleness; peace; and acceptance.
+Also known as: Serenity; calmness; non-reactivity; gentleness; peace; and acceptance.

-Tranquility involves keeping your mind and heart calm.
+Tranquillity involves keeping your mind and heart calm.
 You take your time to perceive what’s going on and act purposefully, without agitation, without hurry, and without overreacting.

-Also known as: boldness; fearlessness; decisiveness; leadership; assertiveness; confidence; and magnanimity.
+Also known as: Boldness; fearlessness; decisiveness; leadership; assertiveness; confidence; and magnanimity.

-If Courage could speak, she would say: ‘Although the consequences of this action might be painful, I want to do it/ it is the right thing.’
+If courage could speak, she would say: ‘Although the consequences of this action might be painful, I want to do it/ it is the right thing.’

 Courage is the ability to place our fears and feelings to one side, and see something through.
 For a few, it is the absence of fear – for most, it’s the willingness to act despite fear.

 Lots of things in life take courage.
 It takes courage to be our authentic selves, to try something new, to change directions, to take a risk, to admit we are wrong, to have a difficult conversation, to trust yourself.
-The manifestations are many.

-Also known as: energy; enthusiasm; tenacity; passion; vitality; zeal; perseverance; willpower; determination; discipline; self-control; resolution; mindfulness; steadfastness; tenacity; and grit.
+Also known as: Energy; enthusiasm; tenacity; passion; vitality; zeal; perseverance; willpower; determination; discipline; self-control; resolution; mindfulness; steadfastness; tenacity; and grit.
 Also includes focus.

-If Discipline could speak, she’d say: ‘However bad this gets, I’m committed to making it work.’
+If discipline could speak, she’d say: ‘However bad this gets, I’m committed to making it work.’

-Having discipline is about making a decision once, in something that is good for you, and then keeping it up despite adversities and mood fluctuations.
+Having discipline is about making a decision once in something that is good for you, and then keeping it up despite adversities and mood fluctuations.

-Without diligence we can’t accomplish anything meaningful.
+Without that we can’t accomplish anything meaningful.
 We give up on everything too soon.
 We are a victim of circumstances, social/familial conditioning, and genetics.Without having discipline and focus, we can't accomplish anything meaningful Click To Tweet

 Part of having discipline is developing focus.
 Focus says: ‘I will ignore distractions, ignore the thousand different trivial things, and put all my energy in the most important thing.
 I will tame my mind’.

-Also known as: responsibility and self reliance.
+Also known as: Responsibility and self reliance.

-If Autonomy could speak, she’d say: ‘Only I am responsible for my happiness and wellbeing.’
+If autonomy could speak, she’d say: ‘Only I am responsible for my happiness and wellbeing.’

 Without having responsibility and autonomy, we are the victims of others with a stronger will.